apadevices/DS2482/README.md

 ## Support

 No support included!
-You have to use as is.
+Use as is of leave it.
+Sorry about that.